Titan-Systems/titan/README.md

 3. **SQL Compatibility**: Integrate your existing SQL scripts and workflows into Titan, ensuring a smooth transition and continuous functionality.

-4. **Type Checking**: With the power of Pydantic data models, Titan ensures that the resources and configurations you define are correctly typed, reducing the chances of runtime errors.
+4. **Type Checking**: Titan ensures that the resources and configurations you define are correctly typed, reducing the chances of runtime errors.

 ## Installation